alirezabaratian/flask-db-demo/README.md

 ### .env Files

 You can also create a `.env` file in the root of your project and add your Environment variables there.
 See `.env.sample` as an example.
 The `config.py` file is already setup to automatically load the `.env` file.

+## Prometheus Support
+We added a new /metrics path in order to expose basic system health parameters (cpu, memory, disk) for Prometheus to collect